- Darren Kettle — Chief Executive Officer

 He received his Bachelor of Arts degree from the University of California, Los Angeles, Master of Business Administration degree from the University of Notre Dame, and Juris Doctor degree from the University of California, Davis.

-With more than 24 years’ transportation experience, Filippi has served as chief operating office for rail of the North County Transit District in Oceanside, Calif., served for five years at the California Public Utilities Commission (CPUC), rising to the position of superintendent, transit operations and safety section and 14 years with Union Pacific Railroad, starting as a conductor and rising to manager of operations.
+With more than 29 years of experience, Filippi has served as both the chief safety officer and chief operating officer for the North County Transit District in Oceanside, California, five years at the California Public Utilities Commission (CPUC), rising to the position of superintendent overseeing transit operations and safety, and 15 years with Union Pacific Railroad, starting as a conductor and rising to manager of operations.

-Filippi studied criminal justice at Lane College in Eugene, Ore. and business development at the University of California, San Diego.
+Filippi studied criminal justice at Lane College in Eugene, Oregon, and business development at the University of California, San Diego.

 Chief, Program Delivery

-Over his 20-plus-year career in the rail industry, Fornelli has been in both freight and passenger rail.
-Prior to joining Metrolink in 2017, Fornelli served as Director of Transit and Rail Programs for the San Bernardino County Transportation Agency (SBCTA), one of Metrolink’s rail agency partners.
-Fornelli was also Chief Engineer, Rail for the North County Transit District (NCTD), Project Manager for Parsons Brinckerhoff and Regional Manager of Salaber Associates.
+Fornelli has more than 20-years’ experience in freight and passenger rail having previously served as Director of Transit and Rail Programs for the San Bernardino County Transportation Authority (SBCTA), one of Metrolink’s member agencies.
+He also was Chief Rail Engineer for North County Transit District (NCTD) in San Diego County and Senior Supervising Engineer to the Orange County Transit Authority (OCTA) for Parsons Brinckerhoff.

-Fornelli earned a Bachelor of Science degree in Engineering from the University of California, Davis
+Fornelli is a California Profession Civil Engineer and earned a Bachelor of Science degree from the University of California, Davis.

 Senior Manager, Audit